Pure-Storage-Ansible/FlashArray-Collection/collections/ansible_collections/purestorage/flasharray/README.md

 ## Instructions

-Instll the Pure Storage FlashArray collection on your Ansible management host.
+Install the Pure Storage FlashArray collection on your Ansible management host.

 - Using ansible-galaxy (Ansible 2.9 [`devel` branch of Ansible repo from mid-2019 or later] or later):
 `ansible-galaxy install purestorage.flasharray`